K3 surfaces with non-symplectic involution and compact irreducible G_2-manifolds: Further examples of compact -manifolds

-For each value of $b^2$ in the above list, the respective values of $b^3$, other than $(b^2,b^3)=(18,77)$, are larger than any of those appearing in \cite[Fig.~11.1]{Jo2}.
-Thus, to our knowledge, all of the examples of $G_2$-manifolds~\eqref{more}, except possibly one, are new.
+For each value of $b^2$ in the above list, the respective values of $b^3$ are larger than any of those appearing in \cite[figure~11.1]{Jo2}.
+Thus, to our knowledge, all of the examples of $G_2$-manifolds in~\eqref{more} are new.